dbmover/core/README.md

 plugins, we make DbMover _very_ configurable to your exact needs.
 Each plugin is denoted by either its Composer package name (e.g. "some/plugin") or a classname autoloadable by Composer (e.g. "My\\Custom\\Plugin").
 More on plugins below.

-### `hooks`
-An optional hash of hook scripts to run at various parts of this migration.
-The `pre` hook is run _before_ anything else, and could e.g. backup your database, signal to your application that it's down for maintainance mode etc. The `post` hook is run after a successful migration and can be used e.g. to bring your application out of maintainance mode, clean any backups etc. The `rollback` hook is run whenever DbMover encounters an error in one of your schemas.
-You can guess what you could/should do in there...

-All hooks are _optional_.

-Each hook receives three arguments: the DSN, the username and the password.
-If the username wasn't supplied (see above) the system user name is passed.
-These arguments can be used to (re)connect to the database if needed.

 ## Running DbMover
 Simply execute `vendor/bin/dbmover`, optionally supplying username/password as